-Lets talk about duplicate content within your WordPress blog.
+Let’s talk about duplicate content within your WordPress blog.
 This is the very first place to start with and by fixing this, you will be taking care of 40% of your blog SEO problems.
-Go to Google.com and search with your site name in this format:
+Go to Google.com and search for your site name in this format:

-See all the links and browse till last page and see show results with omitted results.
-You will be able to see what all links Google have indexed from your blog and you can analyze what links Google should not index.
-Some common parts which search engine bots should not index are: Tags, Categories, Author, Archive, Search and so on.
+See all the links and browse to the last page and see show results with omitted results.
+You will be able to see what all links Google have indexed from your blog, and you can analyze what links Google should not index.
+Some common parts which search engine bots should not index are Tags, Categories, Author, Archive, Search and so on.
 If you see any of these results, it’s time to work on your blog SEO and make it better.

 This is the first place where you should start with.
-In case if you are showing complete post & not excerpt in Tags & categories page and keeping your tags and categories as doindex (By default), you are already creating duplicate content for your blog.
-More over, do you think your tags and categories pages are adding any kind of value to search engine?
-My suggestions, keep them noindex and dofollow.
-You can use plugins like Robots meta, WordPress SEO by Yoast or if you are using Thesis theme, you can quickly configure noindex tag.
+In case if you are showing complete post in Tags & Categories page and keeping your tags and categories as indexed (By default), you are already creating duplicate content for your blog.
+Moreover, do you think your tags and categories pages are adding any value to search engine?
+My suggestions, keep them no index and do follow.
+You can use plugins like WordPress SEO by Yoast to quickly configure no index tag.

 In WordPress, you can always browse author archive or archive for older months.
 This is a usability feature and useful for your readers.
-But for search engine these are just another page and there is no reason that they should index it.
-Because it will be having same content as your single post page.
-May be excerpt & not complete post, depending upon your theme settings.
-Setting them noindex would be really helpful.
+But for search engine these are just another page, and there is no reason that they should index it.
+Because it will have the same content as your single post page.
+Maybe excerpt & not complete post, depending upon your theme settings.
+Setting them, no index would be helpful.

 Attachment Image URL:

-Here is one small issues but many of you won’t realize it until you see it yourself.
-When we attach an image to WordPress post, it adds images as attachment URL and when reader click on image, it will be taken to image attachment page.
+Here is one small issue but many of you won’t realize it until you see it yourself.
+When we attach an image to WordPress post, it adds images as attachment URL, and when Reader click on the image, it will be taken to image attachment page.